KukovecRok/Recognizing-animals-from-images-using-CNN/README.md

 # Recognizing-animals-from-images

-Python jupyter notebook for recognizing animals from images using tensorflow and keras
+## SCHOOL PROJECT

-Recognizing birds, fish and cats
+Python jupyter notebook for recognizing animals from images using tensorflow and keras Recognizing birds, fish and cats

 ## License